 This is because they have more melanin in their skin — a pigment that helps determine skin color.
-Melanin helps protect the skin from the sun’s ultraviolet (UV) rays (30).
+Melanin helps protect the skin from the sun’s UV rays (

 Countries close to the equator get plenty of sunlight all year round.
 Conversely, countries farther away from the equator get less sunlight all year round.